tom-draper/repo-stats/README.md

 #### Remote repository

-To run on a remote GitHub repository, specify the repo name with the `-r` or `--remote` flag.
-The repo name must be specified in the form <user>/<repo>.
+Project statistics can also be displayed for a remote repository.
+Simply specify the name of the remote GitHub repo with the `-r` or `--remote` flag.
+The repo name must be specified in the form <user>/<repo> and the repo must be public.

 ```bath
 repo-stats -r tom-draper/repo-stats